 Install a metal roof or choose 40-year shingle for your pitched roof.
 A metal roof is long lasting and can be recycled at the end of its life as a roof.
 40-year shingles reduce the waste in landfills by being replaced less often.
 If your roof is more reflective or a lighter color less heat will be absorbed and it can lower your air conditioning bill in the summer.
 Generally, in the winter your roof will be covered in snow and shingle color will not have any effect on heat gain, so focus on summer benefits.

 To make a flat roof ‘green’ construct a rooftop garden to prevent rain water run-off.
 Turning roofs into green space also helps diminish the heat island effect found in cities.
 Green roofs use special light weight growing materials and require a system to be installed which will keep water from leaking through to the building.

-When re-insulating a house, insulate exterior walls to capacity using a method called ‘dense packing’ to prevent air leakage and follow up with an infra-red camera inspection if possible.
+When re-insulating the walls of a house, if you remove the interior finish you can bring the R value up to current new construction standards by using a high R value foam insulation.
+If you leave the walls intact and do a drill and fill method, insulate exterior walls to capacity using a method called ‘dense packing’ to prevent air leakage and follow up with an infra-red camera inspection if possible.